 - They’re BPA and latex free.

 Parents usually like the Soothie pacifiers.
-They’re compatible with most accessories, like pacifier clips and animal clip-ons.
+To clarify, they’re compatible with most accessories, like pacifier clips and animal clip-ons.

 Philips Avent sells these pacifiers in packs of 6, so you don’t have to worry about losing them.